KNOWLEDGE HUB

 • Documentation Support: Help gather all required documents correctly

-• Dispute Resolution: Represent you in case of claim rejection, helping with appeals
+• Dispute Resolution: Represent you in case of claim rejection, helping with written appeals backed by the new mandatory rejection reason rule

 • Hospital Coordination: Facilitate cashless approval and hospital billing